KlaraMartinsson/Bombastic-Baths/README.md

 - Another future enhancement for the website would involve collaborating with influencers to amplify our marketing efforts.

-- Create an option for customers to subscribe for monthly bathbombs.
+- Create an option for customers to subscribe for monthly bath bombs.

 - Have a LiveChat so that users can quickly resolve any queries or issues.